 Stairs, lobbies, and elevator cabs have been high risk areas for personal attack incidents.
 The main reasons is that small enclosed spaces tend to provide opportunity for persons with criminal intent.
 One of the basic rules of crime prevention is to design stair towers and elevator lobbies to be as open as building codes permit.
 Potential hiding places below stairs should be closed off.

 Other design elements include glass backs for elevator cabs and well-lighted elevator lobbies that are visible both to patrons of the parking areas and to the public out on the street.
 When enclosure is required, as in underground parking garages, an automatic fire door, or for a larger opening, a rolling fire shutter with an access door, can be installed so that the area is wide open during normal use.
-Either the door or shutter would be closed by smoke detector when needed.
+Either the door or shutter would

 High risk facilities often require access control.
 Access control and perimeter security are best considered in the initial design stage.
 Even if a potential parking facility site is in a low-risk area, the risk level may change in the future.